-A/N: Anglo-Saxons loved riddles like this one I wrote as a high school project while reading Beowulf.
-In addition to it being a riddle, I have also added some other Anglo-Saxon poetry components to it.
+A/N: Anglo-Saxons loved riddles, like this one I wrote as a high school project while reading Beowulf.
+In addition to being a riddle, I have also added some other Anglo-Saxon poetry components to it.
 I've used alliteration, a popular device for Anglo-Saxon poetry, as well as kennings.
 Kennings are compound words that poetically describe something, like saying "whale-road" instead of "sea" or "battle-rain" instead of "arrows".
-I know it's not perfect (Anglo-Saxon lines would be longer than these with a break in the middle of the line) but I hope you enjoy it all the same. - Sauron Gorthaur
+It's not pure alliterative meter (Anglo-Saxon lines would be longer than these with a break in the middle of the line) but I hope you enjoy it all the same.

 A Riddle for Beowulf